mjordan/islandora_workbench_docs/docs/installation.md

 #### Preferred method: installing Python libraries in a virtual environment

-Set up your virtual environment, then run:
+Set up and activate your virtual environment, then run:

-`python -m pip install --user .`
+`python -m pip install .`

 #### Alternative method: installing Python libraries in the user directory